IrinaAdeniyi/WildFind/README.md

 I then proceeded to hide the animals in the two backgrounds.
 I started with the blue morpho butterfly.
 I used a "hidden-object" class, and used the pointer value for the cursor attribute in css to change the cursor to a little hand pointing when the user hovers over a hidden object.
 I used jQuery to make a pop-up appear (alert() funtion) once a hidden object it's clicked and make it disspear after it is clicked.

 I continued by adding all the hidden animals/plants to the Rainforest challenge.
 Once the hidden objects were in and the basic functionality of the game was working (finding object, clicking object, pop-up, object disappears and the word is crossed), I wanted to make the pop-up more interesting by adding a picture of the object, as well as some information.
 After researching I discovered that the alert() function, which I initially used for the pop-up, has limited functionality and I discovered a modal was more adequate for my needs.
 Moreover, I realised that I only used jQuery in my project and I needed to use JavaScript as well.
-Therefore, I proceeded to implement the above changes by using a modal (https://www.w3schools.com/howto/howto_css_modals.asp).
+Therefore, I proceeded to implement the above changes by using a modal as shown on [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp).

 I first added the modal in the HTML file and I then styled it in the css file using mostly info from the above link from W3Schools.
 I then proceeded to write the JavaScript array, containing the animals/plants with their properties.
+Finally, I wrote the code to hide the object once it is clicked, to cross the matching name in the footer checklist and to show the modal pop-up with the info about the object.
+Once this was done I proceeded with writing the code for closing the modal.
+For this I thought two options would work: an x in the top right corner and clicking the background.

+I then worked on the accesibility of the page, such as the text readability using the [ACCESSIBLEWEB checker](https://accessibleweb.com/color-contrast-checker/).

+At this point, I needed to add a counter for the found items, which I did and I corrected the background photo to make sure it doesn't scroll.

 ## Project Structure